Protectionism in EU Procurement: Kolin — A Critical Decision by the Court of Justice

 Jean Heilman Grier

-As Jean Heilman Grier pointed out in her thoughtful commentary, the Kolin decision may pose a more serious threat to free markets than the EU’s recent measures to boost EU vendors’ access to foreign procurement markets, the International Procurement Instrument and the Foreign Subsidies Regulation.
+As Jean Heilman Grier pointed out in her thoughtful commentary in November 2024, the Kolin decision may pose a more serious threat to free markets than the EU’s recent measures to boost EU vendors’ access to foreign procurement markets, the International Procurement Instrument and the Foreign Subsidies Regulation.
 See Jean Heilman Grier, Court Restricts Access of Third Countries to EU Procurement (Nov.
 2024); Pascal Friton, The EU’s Consistent Pursuit of a Resilient Economy – Still a Necessity or a Wrong Priority?, 2021 Gov’t Contracts Year in Review Briefs 7; Pascal Friton, Max Klasse & Christopher R. Yukins, The EU Foreign Subsidies Regulation: Implications for Public Procurement and Some Collateral Damage, 65 Gov. Contractor ¶ 63 (Mar.
-22, 2023).
+22, 2023); see also European Commission, Guidance on the participation of third-country bidders and goods in the EU procurement market (2019).

 Albert Sanchez-Graells